splunk/public-o11y-docs/rum/sensitive-data-rum.rst

 By default, Splunk RUM doesn't capture any sensitive information such as data filled in a text box, the string or label of a button, or the POST request or response body.
 However, you might have the possibility of a sensitive data leak in the following situations:

-* names of page or screen elements
+* Names of page or screen elements
-* query parameters in URLs that may contain sensitive information
+* Query parameters in URLs that might contain sensitive information

 Splunk RUM provides additional controls in its instrumentation libraries that allow for additional sanitization of your data.